Checkmarx/kics-github-action/README.md

         with:
           sarif_file: results-dir/results.sarif
 ```
-## Example using docker-runner and config file
+## Example using docker-runner and a config file

+Check [configuration file](./configuration-file.md) reference for more options.

 ```yaml
 name: scan with KICS using config file